tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

 attribute, named **Context**, written by upper layer logic, tells the archiver about the current context status or rather the required context transition.
+Being a memorized Attribute, the **Context** attribute needs to be written at least once before the EventSubscriber device actually starting archiving.
+This means that, once the device has been deployed, and the AttributeList pupulated with the relevant attributes to be archived, complete with the strategy, the appropriate label has to be written in **Context**.

 The device server shall also expose some additional figures of merit such as: